-When a student is dismissed during the school day, a parent must notify Mrs. Turnage and sign out his or her student.
-Student drivers will be dismissed upon parental notification to Mrs. Turnage.
-The student must sign out with Mrs. Turnage before departure.
-Return doctor's notes within one week of the appointment.
+When a student is dismissed during the school day, a parent must notify Mrs. Turnage and sign out his or her child.
+Return doctor's notes to excuse absences within one week of the appointment.

-Our school day begins at 7:50 a.m.
+The school day begins at 7:50 a.m.
 Late arrival to school creates disruption not only for the tardy student, but also for the other members of his or her class.
 Late arrivals of athletes who participated in games the night before are not excused and assignments missed may not be made up.
 Students are tardy when they arrive at school after assembly has begun or when they arrive late to class without a note and class has begun.
-After the third tardy to a class or assembly, the student will receive a warning.